tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 ## Rigs

-A quick recap on the fish tackles : 2.7 meters long rod、braided line with size of 8 and 8 strands、a slim bobber float(just for testing depth)、80g~2.8oz sinker、 hair rig of big size 4 circle hook with pop-ups buoyant bait、smaller size 7 Izu Iseni hook for bottom bait with feed corn.
+A quick recap on the fish tackles : 2.7 meters long rod、5000 reel、braided line with size of 8 and 8 strands、a slim bobber float(just for testing depth)、80g~2.8oz sinker、 hair rig of big size 4 circle hook with pop-ups buoyant bait、smaller size 7 Izu Iseni hook for bottom bait with feed corn.
 To be honest, I have some doubt on using fake bait like plastic corn as bait.

 Only middle part of China in Sichuan and Chongqing use similar fake bait, but not my hometown or province - like never.
 Most people here rarely use any kinda pop-ups bait or circle hook, instead they are inclined to use bottom bait with iseni hook for big-size fish.
 For people fishing with pole, they only use maximum two hooks for each.
 However for people fishing with rod and reel, they just use a fewww hooks - chinese way of understatement.
 Let's take a look at two most frequently used hook patterns: